signet4grn/SIGNET/README.md

 #### Example

 ```
- signet -c --upstream 100000 --downstream 100000 --nperms 100 --alpha 0.1
+ signet -c --upstream 1000 \
+           --downstream 1000 \
+	   --nperms 100 \
+	   --alpha 0.05
 ```

 ### Network

-`signet -n` command provide the tools for constructing a gene regulatory network (GRN) following the two-stage penalized least squares (2SPLS) approach proposed by [D. Zhang, M. Zhang, Ren, and Chen](https://arxiv.org/abs/1511.00370).
+The command `signet -n` provides the tools for constructing a GRN using the two-stage penalized least squares (2SPLS) approach proposed by Chen et al. (2018).
+Note that the same set of data will be bootstrapped `nboots` times and each bootstrapping data set will be used to construct a GRN.
+The frequencies of the regulations appeared in the `nboots` GRNs will be used to evaluate the robustness of constructed GRN with higher frequency implying more robust regulation.

 `network` receive the input from the previous step, or it could be the output data from your own pipeline:

 **Caution**
-**Please don't directly use the singularity container to run this trunk** as it is integrated in the analysis.
+**Please make sure that you are using the SLURM system.
+Please also don't run this step inside a container, as the singularity container is integrated as part of the procedure.** as it is integrated in the analysis.

 #### Usage